physiodatatoolbox/docs/docs/installation.md

 {: .ml-4}

 ## SmartScreen Warning ##
 When running PhysioDataToolbox.exe for the first time, especially recently released versions, you might get a Windows SmartScreen warning.
-This is because even though the PhysioData Toolbox executable is signed, it is considered _unrecognized_ until it has built a reputation with the Microsoft SmartScreen system ([more info](https://en.wikipedia.org/wiki/Microsoft_SmartScreen#Code_Signing_Certificates)).

 To run the Toolbox anyway, click **More Info**, then **Run anyway**.
+If no such button appears, you will need to unblock the executable.
+Instructions [below](#unblocking-the-toolbox).

 {% include image.html
     img="smartscreen-popup.png"
     title="SmartScreen"
     caption="When running a new version of the Toolbox for the first time, you might encounter a Windows SmartScreen warning.
 To run the Toolbox, click More info then Run anyway.
 If that options does not appear, you will need to unblock the executable.
 More info below." %}

+### Unblocking the Toolbox ###
-In **Windows 11**, the Run Anyway option may not appear.
+In certain cases--especially in **Windows 11**--the Run Anyway option may not appear.
 In that case, to run the Toolbox, you must manually unblock it.
 To do so:
  1. Right-click the **PhysioDataToolbox.exe** file.
- 1. Click **Properties**.
+ 2. Click **Properties**.
 If that option does not appear, first click **Show more options**.
- 1. In Properties, under the **General** tab, enable the **Unblock** checkbox.
+ 3. In Properties, under the **General** tab, enable the **Unblock** checkbox.

 More information about this procedure can be found [here](https://www.elevenforum.com/t/unblock-file-downloaded-from-internet-in-windows-11.1125/).